Pete Flint: Recognition

 A frequent speaker at technology and entrepreneurship conferences, Flint is featured regularly on CNBC, FOX, Bloomberg, The Wall Street Journal, and The New York Times.
 He also is a guest lecturer at Stanford's Graduate School of Business.

 In 2014, Flint was named Northern California EY entrepreneur of the year.
 He has also been named one of Fortune magazine's top tech disruptors, most admired CEO in the San Francisco Bay Area according to the San Francisco Business Times, and one of Forbes magazine's most powerful CEOs under 40.
 Flint was named one of the 100 most influential people in real estate by Inman magazine in 2013 and one of the most powerful people in real estate in Swanepoel power 200.
 In 2016, Flint was named a Henry Crown Fellow at the Aspen Institute.

-Flint was awarded an OBE for services to entrepreneurship in the 2021 Queens Birthday Honors list.
+Flint was awarded an OBE for services to entrepreneurship in the 2021 Queen's Birthday Honours list.

+Personal life

+Flint has two children.
+His brother, Richard, was the former CEO of Sky Betting & Gaming.